Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories: Applications

 \subsection{Moduli space of representations and character variety}

 Let $X$ be a path-connected topological space with finitely generated fundamental group and $G$ a linear algebraic group over an algebraically closed field $k$.
-There is an action of $G$ on the affine representation variety $\mathfrak{X}_G(X)$ given by conjugation, and one can look at the \textit{geometric invariant theory} (GIT) quotient
+There is a natural action of $G$ on the affine representation variety $\mathfrak{X}_G(X)$ given by conjugation.
+If $G$ is reductive, one can look at the affine \textit{geometric invariant theory} (GIT) quotient